 Dog Bite Lawsuit

-Accomplished, experienced attorneys will be the difference between winning and losing your dog bite case.
+Accomplished, experienced dog bite attorneys will be the difference between winning and losing your dog bite case.
 Our lawyers have been handling dog bite claims since 1990 with an astonishingly high success rate.

 We offer our clients a no fee promise.
 This means that we do not charge a fee if we do not obtain a recovery for you.
 You are only charged in the event we obtain a recovery for you and, in this event, our only fee will be a small percentage of your recovery.
 You cannot lose money by hiring us.
 You can only gain money.

-Call us today at 1-800-718-4658 for a free consultation if you or a loved one suffered a dog bite.
-You can also chat with one of our live chat specialists, email us at firstname.lastname@example.org or fill out the free case evaluation form.
+Call us today for a free consultation if you or a loved one suffered a dog bite.
+You can also text us from this page, email us at email@example.com or fill out the free case evaluation form.